yigitpolat/Hyperledger-Fabric-for-Trusted-IoT/README.md

 <p align="center"><img src="docs/screen11.png"></p>

 Open your favorite browser and navigate to "Your_external_IP":30002 which will end up with Node-RED service.
 For example, 52.116.26.52:30002

+* If you have Standart Cluster just navigate to host name of your cluster from the browser.
+For example, nodered.teknopark-hyperledger-iot.us-south.containers.appdomain.cloud

+### Registration

 Double click on "Registration" tab, set Status to "Enabled", hit done.
 Deploy the application from right top corner.
 Execute the three HTTP Post request respectively.